BeamIO-Inc/algorithm_toolkit/readme_docker.txt

 we need to know: the twitter dev environment label, the consumer api key, and the consumer api secret.
 We will also need to include the demo video inside the docker container.

-To get the video, download the mp4 of the parade for the Toronto Raptors from this source: https://imgur.com/gallery/edMxDX0, then use:

-docker cp [local path to mp4] atk_twitter_deploy:master:/raptors_parade.mp4 from a different bash shell.

 While the atk_twitter_deploy:master container is running, open a new bash shell and run: docker ps and observe the container id of the atk container.
 Now run